abadhikari/Flappy-Bird/README.md

 	- The high score is recorded and stored in the highscore.json file.

-To play: run the game file.
+To play: run the game.py file.